latest nhpb_banner 1__compressed

 How to Save Money

-Find financial help in the Acadia Parish area as well as cities of Abbeville and others.
-Struggling families, whether they are low income or not, can receive everything from free grants to loans for paying their bills, rent, housing, and other living expenses.
-There are churches that offer free food or clothes, money as well as free back to school supplies from charities, and also government cash assistance programs to name but a few options.
+Find financial help in the Acadia Parish area as well as cities of Abbeville Louisiana and others.
+Struggling families, whether they are low income or not, can receive free grant money or loans for paying electric bills, rent, housing, and other living expenses.
+There are churches that offer free food or clothes, back to school supplies from charities, and also government cash assistance programs.
+Get financial assistance near you in Jefferson Davis, Vermillion, and Acadia Parish.

 • Outreach and Referral – The community action agency can provide information on availability of services offered by the state of Louisiana, federal government, and other non-profit agencies in the parishes of Acadia, Jefferson Davis, and Vermillion.
 Learn about free Legal Aid and Community Services, Welfare, SNAP (Food Stamps), Social Security, and more.
 Get referrals and help in applying for public aid.